kubo-von/grove3d-to-houdini/README.md

 This setup works for Renderman and Mantra, for Redshift or Arnold it migth need slight adjustments but I haven't tested it.<br>

+Tested with Blender 2.80 beta and Grove 7

 <h2>Tutorial:</h2>

 <h3>1.Blender</h3>